 Dolpo region is the most remote and least developed district in Nepal.
 Although a few anthropologists and geographers had explored the region, the entire district was closed to trekkers until 1989 when the southern part of Dolpo was opened to organized trekking groups.
 Peter Matheson’s book – The Snow Leopard and Snell grove – Himalayan pilgrimage has contributed to the mystique and attraction of Dolpo.

 Dolpo, situated in Nepal’s far west, was only recently opened to trekkers.
 This is where you find the stunning Phoksundo Lake, celebrated as the jewel of Dolpo.
-The people here trace their origins to Tibet, and their culture is a window of the tradition as practised on the roof of the world, centuries ago.
+The people here trace their origins to Tibet, and their culture is a window of the tradition as practiced on the roof of the world, centuries ago.
 The elusive snow leopard is a famous denizen of Dolpo.
 The rare cat has acquired the status of a mere legend.
-Thus it’s not only the scenery that attracts trekkers to Dolpo, but it’s also the chance to see west part of Nepal.
+Thus it’s not only the scenery that attracts trekkers to Dolpo, but it’s also the chance to see the west part of Nepal.

-Nepal government putting in 1st priority to get road access to remote this region, they already started building the road and connect with rest of Nepal.
+Nepal government putting in 1st priority to get road access to remote this region, they already started building the road and connect with the rest of Nepal.

 Navigate Outdoor offer Dolpo circuits trek in the region for short vacation.

 Eco- friendly & respect local

 Now we are facing a major challenge in keeping our mountain pristine and wilderness.
 Navigate outdoor is committed to the “Leave No Trace Principle” (Pack in – Pack out).
 We carry what we need and bring out litter with us.
 Cooking is done by kerosene, so we don’t use precious firewood and respect the local culture.